-(2.3) ROOM DESCRIPTIONS
+(2.4) ROOM DESCRIPTIONS

-The term room can be used to refer to any location in your adventure.
+The term "room" is used to refer to any location in your adventure.
 For example, "a forest", "a car", "a strange alien world" and so on.
-AC allows you, memory permitting, to use up to 9999 of these rooms, and to specify the connections to and from each room.
-You will probably find it easier if you have decided in advance, what each room is and how they are connected.
+GAC allows you to use up to 9999 of these rooms, memory permitting, and to specify the connections to and from each room.
+You will probably find it easier if you have decided in advance what each room is and how the rooms are connected.

-On pressing R on the main menu, the prompt WHICH ROOM NO? should appear.
-At this point you can either, enter a room number followed by RETURN which will give the prompt ROOM NUMBER # IS..., or you can simply press RETURN which will give the same prompt, but stepping through each time you do it, from number 1.
-You should then either, enter your description which can be up to 255 characters followed by RETURN, or simply press RETURN if there is no description.
+On pressing R from the main menu, the prompt "Which room number ? ...." should appear.
+At this point enter a room number n, followed by RETURN which will give the prompt "Room number n is...".
+You can then enter your description which can be up to 255 characters long.

-You will then see the prompt CONNECTIONS ARE?
-These connections are specified in terms of a VERB, which must be from the list already specified, followed by a space, followed by the room number it connects with.
+You will then see the prompt "Connections are....?".
+The connections are specified in terms of a VERB, which must be part of the list already specified, followed by a space, followed by the room number it connects with.
 For example EAST 20.

-You may have as many connections from a single room as you can fit into 255 characters, all on a single line and followed by RETURN. ie. EAST 20 WEST 18 NORTH 19 SOUTH 21 JUMP 49 (Return)
+You may have as many connections from a single room as you can fit into 255 characters, followed by RETURN, i.e.

+EAST 20 WEST 18 NORTH 19 SOUTH 21 JUMP 49 (RETURN)